 The best tip I can give you is to buy something from yourself and go through the entire process of adding items to the cart, signing up as a customer and proceeding through the payment process.
 Write down any pain points or niggles and chat with your developers to get them fixed.

 Slide out or pop up filters with big tick boxes work really well but make sure you don’t use too many and they are actually useful.
 Hardly anyone wants to filter by A – Z and Z – A!

 The clickable email address is a given and you may have this implemented on your website already by including mailto: at the beginning of your link.

 But did you know you can make your phone number clickable so that mobile users can phone you with one click?
-Just add the following code to your website.

 <a href=”tel:yourphonenumber”>your phone number</a>